Peter-Kahl/The-Fiduciary-Breach-of-the-Modern-University/README.md

 # The Fiduciary Breach of the Modern University

-### Reclaiming Epistemic Trust in the Age of Managerial Knowledge
+### Fiduciary Law and the Epistemic Constitution of the Fourth Estate

 ---